Updated: Sep 19

 It keeps us safe.

-Otherwise, this dangerous God of yours might ask too much, and kill to much of the comfort we don’t want to give up.
+Otherwise, this dangerous God might ask too much, and kill to much of the comfort we don’t want to give up.

 A living God is not what we want.